nescondo/nescondo/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-- :pencil: I'm currently a student at Grand Valley State University studying Computer Science :computer:
+- :pencil: I'm currently a student at Grand Valley State University studying Computer Science. :computer:
 - :dog: I love dogs and am an avid bodybuilder/powerlifter who loves video games. :video_game:
 - :hourglass: I'm in my Junior year, so I'm hoping to build some cool projects and explore possible career routes in Computer Science.
 - :bulb: Some projects ideas include a fitness app that serves as a one-stop place that encompasses most workout/fitness needs and goals (macro/calorie tracking, ability to upload programs (PDF, Excel) into a generalized template, instructional/tip videos on YouTube that show/explain given exercises, and a journal area) and a website that tracks Steam achievements to include matchmaking possibilities, profile synchronization, and a clean UI for showcasing.